zihengkhor/Cybersecurity/README.md

 # Cybersecurity
-This repository records all my cybersecurity learning stuffs.
+This repository records all my cybersecurity stuffs.